3 years full-time

 You can complement your studies with a second major in:

-This program is offered full-time and part-time at the Nathan and Gold Coast campuses.
-You may choose to study courses at other campuses if or where the program structure allows.
+This program is offered full-time at the Nathan and Gold Coast campuses.
+You may choose to study courses at other campuses where the program structure allows.

 If you are an International student on a student visa, you must ensure that you enrol in a way that will allow you to complete your enrolment within the expected program duration as stated on your Confirmation of Enrolment (CoE).